OidaTiftla/CarND-PID-Control-Project/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+## P, I, D components

+If you have a quite stable set of parameters and now increase the P component, the vehicle starts oscillating around the center position, because the D part is now to small, to compensate the fast cross track error reduction.

+It is the same with the I component, but a too large I component cannot be compensated by the D component.
+The vehicle keeps oscillating.

+The D part is in my opinion the most important one in the vehicle example, because a steering of 0 does not mean that the cross track error keeps being the same.
+The vehicle will drive in the direction it currently is.
+If it is towards the center of the track it will first reduce the cross track error and afterwards increase it again, because it crossed the center of the lane.
+Therefore the D part can help steer towards the direction of the center line.

+## How I got the resulting parameters

+I tested some parameters with the simulation and finally got some set of parameters which were able to drive at least some part of the simulation.
+Then I started to implement twiddle into the program and optimize those parameters to drive better.
+It was quite tricky to find some meta-parameters for the twiddle algorithm that slowly adjusted the parameters to get a better solution than me.

+The parameters got from twiddle are more unstable and tend to get as fast as possible to the center line.
+I tried to include some error component, that makes a more stable car better in terms of the twiddle error function.